-The California State University, Northridge Opera Theater enjoys a long-standing reputation as one of the finest university opera programs in the U. S. Currently the opera program is under the musical direction of Dr. John Roscigno.
+The California State University, Northridge Opera Theater enjoys a long-standing reputation as one of the finest university opera programs in the United States.
+Currently the opera program is under the musical direction of Dr. John Roscigno.
 We take great pride in exposing our students to a number of stage directors with vast expertise in stage directing and acting.
-Most recently our productions have been directed by Maurice Godin and Eli Villanueva.
-The tradition of excellence was set in motion under the 30 year directorship of David Scott and the leadership of David Aks.
+Most recently our productions have been directed by Maurice Godin, Ray Saar, Garry Lennon and Eli Villanueva.
+This tradition of excellence was set I motion under the 30 year directorship of David Scott and former opera director David Aks.

 Opera study at CSUN includes classes in studio voice, diction, repertoire, performance techniques, opera scenes, Alexander Technique and of course the full productions.
 These courses, combined with CSUN's excellent musicianship classes, produce performers who are musically advanced, vocally healthy, physically and emotionally centered and skilled at a naturalistic style of acting that is the hallmark of CSUN's opera productions.